-(9) Does the leader/teacher/guru refrain from claiming to be, or to know, the one and only route to enlightenment or salvation?
+(9) Does the leader/teacher/guru refrain from claiming to be the only person who knows the ultimate truth?

 (10) Does the organization respect all religions and encourage students to learn universal truths, rather than resort to psychologically coercive or brainwashing-style techniques to lead students to believe that they are "saved" or "chosen" and that everyone else is doomed?

 These ratings are merely guidelines to consider, but potential students and disciples would be well-advised to avoid becoming involved with low scoring religious leaders or spiritual teachers or gurus.
 Traditionally, almost all genuine religious leaders, spiritual teachers and gurus would have had little difficulty in scoring at least seven "yes" answers, and the best would score 10.

 If you seek one, you will find that there are many good spiritual teachers who understand the core, universal truths that are common to all religions, and many teach a combination of religious philosophies and spiritual teachings with an emphasis on universal love, peace, freedom, compassion, understanding, tolerance, charity, forgiveness, and pacifism.

 Good spiritual teachers understand the universal teachings of all those who realized and taught the eternal, universal truths.

 There are also many good teachers who operate within a specific religious context and use a specific religion’s scriptures as their main teaching aid.
 However, the good ones also understand and emphasize the eternal, universal, core principles and values that are common to all religions, and point out how and why all religions are related.
 The best ones do not claim that their religion, or their idea of religion, is superior to all others.
 They teach that we, the people of earth, are all one in Spirit.